rstecca/4DgvimSyntax/README.md

 This syntax highlighter currently offers only the bare minimum.
 It needs more work, collaborators welcome.

 ## Install
-Put this file in ~/.vim/syntax/
+Put the 4Dg.vim file in ~/.vim/syntax/
+Create the syntax folder if it doesn't exist.

 # Use